sanskratishuklaa/sanskratishuklaa/README.md

 Flask: Use for design simple project's backend

-Django: Utilizing the power of most popular python backend framework.
+Django: Utilizing the power of most popular python backend framework.</p>

-🏆 Achievements
+<p🏆 Achievements
 BitNBuild: Developed innovative solutions under time constraints.

 Crio.do: Tackled real-world problems with creative tech approaches.

-Google Cloud: Collaborated on cutting-edge projects to solve industry challenges.
+Google Cloud: Collaborated on cutting-edge projects to solve industry challenges.</p>

-🚀 Experience & Involvements
+<p 🚀 Experience & Involvements
 👨‍💻 Developer at Aurxon.Ai - Contributing to blockchain projects and learning the ropes of decentralized systems.

-🤖 Open Source Contributor - Engaging with the tech community, staying updated on the latest trends, and fostering a passion for continuous learning.
+🤖 Open Source Contributor - Engaging with the tech community, staying updated on the latest trends, and fostering a passion for continuous learning.</p>

 🚀 Current Study Path